Dystopian series ‘Watchmen’ leads all Emmy nominees with 26

 The HBO series, which captured America’s deep unease as it faces racial and political clashes amid a pandemic, was nominated as best limited series and received bids for cast members including Regina King and Jeremy Irons.

-King was part of a vanguard of actors of color who showed that TV academy voters took heed of the social climate.
+King was part of a vanguard of actors of color indicating that TV academy voters took heed of the social climate.

 “Zendaya!” exclaimed Emmy announcement host Leslie Jones, her gleeful reaction to the “Euphoria” star’s nomination as best actress in a drama.
-“This is a great day,” Jones added.
+“This is a great day,” Jones said.

 She was part of a socially distanced, virtual release of nominees that was online, not on television as is usual.
 But nothing is usual during a coronavirus era that has brought Hollywood production to a virtual standstill and is making the Emmys and other awards grasp for alternatives.